huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 ---
 layout: post
 title: "Building a check-in app with Nexmo's Verify API"
-date: May 22, 2019
+date: Jun 26, 2019
 tags: [nodejs, javascript, nexmo]
 ---
 Let's say you are running a game like [The Amazing Race](https://en.wikipedia.org/wiki/The_Amazing_Race), where there are multiple checkpoints that players have to physically reach before they can complete the game.
 This application is a way to track if a player has reached a checkpoint or not.

 ## A little bit about 2FA

-A typical two-factor authentication flow involves only 1 party.
+A typical two-factor authentication flow involves only one party.
 They will enter their mobile phone number to receive an SMS with the verification code, then enter said code into the user interface to authenticate their identity.
 Easy-peasy-lemon-squeezy.

-Things become a bit more interesting if you want to make this a 2-party affair.
+Things become a bit more interesting if you want to make this a two-party affair.
 A checkpoint administrator will have a list of all players and their corresponding phone numbers.
 When players reach the checkpoint, the administrator will trigger a verification code that is sent to the player's phone.

 The player will then enter that verification code via an online web form or respond via SMS to confirm their presence at the checkpoint.
 In theory, because the administrator has no way to access the verification code, they will be unable to verify players who are not present at the checkpoint.